typelevel/doobie/modules/docs/src/main/tut/docs/14-Managing-Connections.md

 // is where nonblocking operations will be executed. implicit val cs = IO.contextShift(ExecutionContext.global)

-// A transactor that gets connections from java.sql.DriverManager val xa = Transactor.fromDriverManager[IO](
+// A transactor that gets connections from java.sql.DriverManager and excutes blocking operations
-  "org.postgresql.Driver", // driver classname
+// on an unbounded pool of daemon threads. val xa = Transactor.fromDriverManager[IO]( "org.postgresql.Driver", // driver classname
   "jdbc:postgresql:world", // connect URL (driver-specific)
-  "jimmy",                 // user
+  "postgres",              // user
-  "coconut",               // password
+  ""                       // password
-  ExecutionContext.global, // await connection here (testing only, don't use this EC here!)
-  ExecutionContext.global  // execute JDBC operations here (testing only, don't use this EC here!)
 )
 ```

-We won't provide an example of using `DriverManagerTransactor` in a real program because you would never want to.

 ### Using a HikariCP Connection Pool